Subaru-PFS/dev_2ddrp/README.md

 Collection of files and documents related to my work on 2D modeling of the point spread function in the PFS project.

+1. Data: Collection of post stamp images
+- 1.1.
+CutsForTigerFeb5 - data taken with different lamps at LAM  during February, 2019
-1. Data: Collection of post stamp images taken with HgAr lamp at LAM on December 1.2 15, 2017
+- 1.2.
+CutsForTigerMay2 - data taken with HgAr lamp at LAM on December 1.2 15, 2017 (cut created on May 2 2018)

 2. Old Code: collection of outdated code